Location: Despotiko, Paros, Greece

-For the first three weeks of the program on Antiparos students will be housed in the Zombos Hotel, on the beach of Agios Georgios, in double- or triple-occupancy, air-conditioned rooms.
-During the last week of the program they will be accommodated in the Aegean Village Hotel in Paroikia.
-Lunch is included Monday through Friday at Agios Georgios and at Paroikia.
+During the first three weeks of the program on Antiparos students will be housed in the Zombos Rooms to Let, on the beach of Agios Georgios, in double- or triple-occupancy, air-conditioned rooms.
+For the last week of the program students will be accommodated in the Aegean Village Hotel in Paroikia.
+Lunch is included Monday through Friday at Paroikia and at Agios Georgios.

 Kourayos, Y., 2012.
 Despotiko.
 The Sanctuary of Apollo, Athens.

 Haggis, D. & Antonaccio, C., 2015.
 Classical Archaeology in Context Theory and Practice in Excavation in the Greek World, Berlin.